-Council employees a panel style interview, comprising up to 3 staff.
+Council conducts a panel style interview, comprising up to 3 staff.
 This is to ensure a fair and equitable recruitment process is undertaken.

-As a part of the interview process you may be experience the following:
+As a part of the interview process you may experience the following:

 - Behavioural & situational questions.
 The questions are you asked will focus on the criteria and functional responsibilities of the position.